felipeldn/lend-word-counter/README.md

 https://nervous-goldstine-7383e7.netlify.app/

 **Newly deployed version with small changes.
-Please note the old link is still active and can be used**
+Please note the old link is still active and can still be used.**

 New version deployed on 15:45, Thursday 4th November, 2021.

-Deployed in order to make small frontend changes, such as different messages inside the `Result` component output depending on the number of valid words, i.e. "Your contained one valid word" or "Your string contained 5 valid words"
+Deployed in order to make small frontend changes, such as different messages inside the `Result` component output depending on the number of valid words, i.e. "Your string contained one valid word" or "Your string contained 5 valid words"

 One more small change, the title and logo in the browser tab has been changed to match this repo being a Lendable code challenge:

 ![alt text](/logo-screenshot.png)

 New link: https://confident-yalow-5f062c.netlify.app/

+Deployed via Netlify.